AngelicaGaarcia1/osTicket-Installation/README.md

 </p>
 <p>

  •Now let’s create a directory for PHP on the local hard drive.
-We will create a folder for PHP on the root of the Cdrive.
+We will begin by creating a folder for PHP on the root of the C drive.

 •Click start -> type in “This PC” and select it -> Click on Windows (C:) -> Create a folder here and name it: PHP.
 </p>